 And there's a lot to talk about — because the Google Pixel 6 and Google 6 Pro are almost unrecognizable from last year’s Google Pixel 5.
-Almost everything about them has been overhauled, from the design to the cameras to the display and the hardware they're powered by.
+Almost everything about Google's flagship phones has been overhauled, from the design to the cameras to the display and the hardware they're powered by.

 Google Pixel 6 vs Pixel 5: Specs